-The VITA program offers free in-person assistance from IRS-trained volunteers for taxpayers who made $54,000 or less in 2016, as well as those with disabilities or limited English skills.
+The VITA program offers free in-person help from IRS-trained volunteers for taxpayers who made $55,000 or less in 2018, as well as those with disabilities or limited English skills.
 Enter your ZIP code in the locator tool to find the nearest tax preparation site (often a library, university, or community center).

 The TCE program is similar to the VITA program but designed specifically for older taxpayers.
-Americans 60 or older can get assistance from TCE volunteers, who are often retirees.
-The volunteers receive special training on issues particular to older taxpayers, such as dealing with pension- or retirement-related tax forms.
+Americans 60 or older can get help from volunteers, who are often retirees.
+The volunteers get special training on issues particular to older taxpayers, such as dealing with pension- or retirement-related tax forms.

 Check with state and local organizations to see if additional assistance options are available.
-For example, the New York City Food Bank offers free assistance to taxpayers with dependents who made $54,000 or less in 2016 and those without dependents who made no more than $30,000.
-Self-employed taxi drivers and child-care providers are also eligible.
-There are preparation sites in each of the five boroughs.
+For example, the New York City Food Bank offers free help to taxpayers with dependents who made $55,000 or less in 2018 and those without dependents who made no more than $30,000.
+There are preparation sites in four of the five boroughs.

-The United Way and H&R Block offer free tax preparation and filing for taxpayers with adjusted gross income of $64,000 or less, including point them to valid tax credits and deductions.
+The United Way and H&R Block offer free tax preparation and filing for taxpayers with adjusted gross income of $66,000 or less, including point them to valid tax credits and deductions.
 There are no age or residency requirements, and self-employed and contract workers can use the MyFreeTaxes software.
 It also works for homeowners, students, business owners, and investors.

 Active-duty military members can find free or discounted online tax preparation services from H&R Block and TaxSlayer, as well as special VITA sites on military bases with volunteers trained to deal with military-related tax issues.
 Free MilTax software, created specifically for military families, is available on Military OneSource.

-In addition to its Free File software, TurboTax offers free software to taxpayers with simple tax returns and income less than $100,000.
-To be eligible, taxpayers must use the 1040EZ or 1040A form.
-The Absolute Zero edition lets users claim the Earned Income Credit, if they're eligible, and e-file federal and state returns for free.
-However, the software cannot account for contract or self-employment income, ownership of a home or rental property, or itemized deductions.
+In addition to its Free File software partnership with the IRS, TurboTax offers free software to taxpayers with simple tax returns.
+The TurboTax Free Edition lets users claim the Earned Income Credit, if they're eligible, and efile federal and state returns for free.
+But the software cannot account for contract or self-employment income, ownership of a home or rental property, or itemized deductions.

 TaxAct also has a free version, which includes free federal and state filing and unlimited access to tax support personnel.
 While it can handle interest income and the EIC, investors, business owners, and taxpayers who itemize deductions may have to opt for a paid version.

-New this year, Credit Karma's tax software includes free federal and state filing and covers homeowners, landlords, and taxpayers who are self-employed, itemize deductions, and have investment income.
-However, it doesn't support every situation.
+Credit Karma's tax software includes free federal and state filing and covers homeowners, landlords, and taxpayers who are self-employed, itemize deductions, and have investment income.
+It doesn't support every situation, though.
 For example, it is not recommended for active investors who may need to mention many short-term trades or for real estate investors with numerous properties.